 When it comes to photography, the Northern Lights are particularly tricky to capture but they look even more stunning on camera than they do in real life.
 Long exposure photography is the best way to capture the magic of Northern Lights on camera.
 Here are a couple of tips and tricks I like using for my Northern Lights shots

 - Always carry a tripod

-- Fast and wide-angle lenses work best – I normally use a Nikon 18-35mm f3.5 (if you have a super wide-angle lens that opens up to f2.8, even better) and an exposure of no longer than 5-6 seconds as you’ll lose the streaks of light in super long exposure shots.
+- Fast and wide-angle lenses work best – I normally use a Canon 16-35mm F2.8 or Nikon 18-35mm f3.5 and an exposure of no longer than 5-6 seconds as you’ll lose the streaks of light in super long exposure shots.
 Adjust the ISO accordingly.
 When both of us are in the frame, we try to keep the exposure to a maximum of 4 seconds to avoid body movement, especially in very strong winds.

 - It’s always important to be patient to get a good shot but this is especially important while photographing the Northern Lights.
 You might be battling sub-zero temperatures or heavy winds, but it is imperative to stay still and protect your camera from moving if you want good photographs.

 - Shooting videos of Northern Lights – in all probability, shooting a clear video of Northern Lights is impossible unless the lights are VERY strong.
 The next best thing is to make a time-lapse video of the lights.
 This basically means that you’ll take hundreds of photos of Northern Lights at an interval of 2 -5 seconds and then stitch all these photos together to create a video.
 Most modern cameras have an in-built time-lapse mode and all you need to do is compose your shot and let the camera do the rest 🙂 Here’s a time-lapse video we made of the Northern Lights over our cottage in Iceland: